sorelmitra/verifit/Readme.md

 We have a bunch of test suites that you can inspire from.
 Each suite tests an imaginary service, which is either an online dummy one, either a dummy shell command.

 1. **Post-Service**.
-This one can post to a particular server via a driver.
+This one can "post" to a particular server via a driver.
 Each driver connects to the server it can talk to, and makes sure the returned data has the same format in order for the test to function.
-We have the following drivers:
+Here we showcase:
+   - Using multiple drivers:
       - `post-service-1` that connects to a REST API.
       - `post-service-2` that connects to a GraphQL API.
+   - Ignoring a test for a particular driver, namely `test_post_second`.
 2. **Echo-Service**.
 It sends a message to a Web-Sockets server and gives back the response.
 In our case, the dummy WSS server echoes back whatever we're sending, so the test verifies this.
 3. **Shopping-Service**.
 This test shows multiple features:
    - Login and get an access token.  (`test_login.py`)